erdemyavuzceltek/deneme/README.md

    - Host frontend on Vercel or Netlify.

 ## Personal Story Summary
-We, Erdem Yavuz Çeltek and Aral Özokçular, are committed to addressing environmental issues with cutting-edge technology.
+We, Erdem Yavuz Çeltek and Aral Özokçular(@araloz), are committed to addressing environmental issues with cutting-edge technology.
 With VerdiCarbon, we aim to merge climate consciousness with blockchain innovation to make sustainability actionable, transparent, and efficient for all.